 The College offers the Associate of General Studies for students who are not pursuing a specific transfer or career and technical program but wish to design a course of study to meet their individual needs.

 The College’s Continuing Education department offers innovative, high-quality, community-driven, affordable, non-credit classes and events throughout the District.
 Classes provide opportunities to stay current with job skills, engage in new interests, and explore a range of activities.
 Please visit the Continuing Education website or call 541-383-7270 for more information.

 Enrichment courses encourage students to explore personal interests and learn new skills.
-Take classes for fun, business, health, recreation or personal growth—the choice is yours.
-Class schedules are mailed quarterly to households throughout the district.
+Students can take classes for fun, business, health, recreation, or personal growth.
 A complete up-to-date schedule and registration options are available on the Continuing Education website.

 The College can customize training so employees gain the specific knowledge they need to perform their job duties and contribute to a more productive and profitable business.
 Visit Continuing Education's professional development website for more information.

 Small Business Development Center

-The Small Business Development Center (SBDC) at Central Oregon Community College is focused on helping build Oregon’s best businesses.
-The SBDC offers no-cost one-to-one advising and business-related educational workshops.
+The Small Business Development Center (SBDC) at Central Oregon Community College is focused on helping to build Oregon’s best businesses.
+The SBDC offers no-cost, one-to-one advising and business-related educational workshops.
 Experienced staff advisers are available to meet with businesses by appointment throughout the tri-county region.
 In addition, the SBDC offers: